Disabled states

-Disabled states completely remove the interactive function of a component.
+Disabled states altogether remove the interactive function of a component.

 Disabled variations

-- Read-only: The user can't interact with the read-only state, but the content is still accessible.
-The visual style should not include any interactive indicators, such as hover states or text embellishments (e.g., underlines).
+2. Read-only: The user can't interact with the read-only state, but the content is still accessible.
+The visual style should not include interactive indicators, such as hover states or text embellishments (e.g., underlines).
 This state is mostly used with text input components.

 Default disabled

-Use a default disabled state when a component is temporarily disabled due to either prerequisites or dependencies — when one part of an action relies on another.
+Use a default disabled state when a component is temporarily disabled due to prerequisites or dependencies—when one part of an action relies on another.

-- The default disabled component becomes an enabled state once the dependencies are resolved and/or the pre-requisites are achieved
+• The default disabled component becomes enabled once the dependencies are resolved and/or the pre-requisites are achieved.

-- The user should still be able to see the component in a temporarily disabled state
+• The user should still be able to see the component temporarily disabled.

 Style